modfun/basic_scripts/README.md

 Basic Scripts

-# This repository is for testing and trying out new concepts.
+# This repository is for testing and trying out new script concepts.